engintoklu/framethrower.py/README.md

 * GridFrame: a frame which makes it easier to order its contained widgets according to a grid layout
 * ScrollingFrame: a frame which makes it easier to bind scrollbars to its contained widget
+* ButtonFrame: a frame which generates horizontally ordered buttons

 You can use the framethrower.py library from your Python program by simply putting the file `framethrower.py` in the same directory with your